apache/sis-site/content/howto/raster_values_at_pixel_coordinates.md

 Apache SIS can provide either the original integers or the converted values, at user's choice.
 This choice is specified by the boolean argument in the `data.​forConvertedValues(…)` call.

+Note that pixel coordinates are relative to the request made in the call to `render(…)`.
+They are not directly the grid coordinates of the coverage.
+The use of relative coordinates makes possible to avoid 32 bits integer overflow, and is also convenient for working on an area of interest regardless the grid coverage origin.

 # Direct dependencies